panasenco/imd/README.md

 character key or key combination is executing a command, and that that command should be easily customizable.
 Special commands are performed with combinations of Ctrl+Key combinations.

+Nano is the only editor that gets full marks for usability because it clearly displays its keybindings at the bottom of the screen.
+It's "friendly" but not much else.

-### Summing it up for pe
+### Summing it up for uni

-pe should allow easy movements, and use the structured information from a program like `imd` to determine what 'words', 'lines', and 'sections' are in the given context.
+`uni` should allow easy movements, and use the structured information from a program like `imd` to determine what 'words', 'lines', and 'sections' are in the given context.

-pe should not be modal by default, but allow a user to turn on modality if they so desire.
+`uni` should not be modal by default, but allow a user to turn on modality if they so desire.
 The insert and normal modes should be strikingly visually different (different or even inverted color schemes) to help prevent mode errors.

 The modal key combinations should be exactly the same as the Ctrl+Key combinations in insert mode.
 For example, if